mybonk/mybonk-wiki/docs/faq.md

 *You can ignore any warning about the key being 'not a trusted signature' or untrusted .. as long you see "good signature" and the correct main & sub fingerprints the download is valid.*

 ## Tell us more about the BONK token
 We hear there are new tokens named BONK or MYBONK on the "market".
 It's not us.
+We are MY₿ONK.
 We don't do trading nor scaming nor ICOs.
 Leave us alone. mybonk-core is free and open source (MIT).

 ## Tell us more about Raspiblitz, Nodle, Ubrell, Step9 and all the others
 Bitcoin is for everyone, but everyone goes at a different pace and is in a different phase in one's bitcoin adoption journey, there is no "one size fit all".